josephh/cheats/salesforce/communities/pulse-api.md

 Claims is currently available on a mock server if you want it, though we do anticipate having that in external test at some point next week

-Health Plan DocumentationSimplyhealth Health Plan APIdocumenter.getpostman.com​[08/10 09:37] Helen Woodman
+Health Plan Documentationsh Health Plan APIdocumenter.getpostman.com​[08/10 09:37] Helen Woodman

 https://97e625c3-6485-4c07-90a4-b43d5e50055f.mock.pstmn.io